dlepex/typeinst/README.md

 Generic type `G` consists of:
 - type declaration
-- memeber functions, i.e. functions with receiver `G` or `*G`
+- member functions, i.e. functions with receiver `G` or `*G`
 - *constructor functions*

 *Root generic types* are the types that are explicitly instantiated (i.e. the results of DSL-funcs)

-*Non-root generic types* are *reachable* from root types and need to be "implicitly" instantiated (and implictily named).
+*Non-root generic types* are *reachable* from root types and need to be "implicitly" instantiated (and implicitly named).
 For instance, root type AVLTree requires non-root type AVLTreeNode.

 If you don't like the implicit ("mangled") names of non-root types, you can always name them on your own by making them root-types i.e. add their explicit instantiation to DSL-struct.